Should a broad axe handle be short

 One advantage of a short handle on a broad axe is that it makes the tool lightweight and portable.
 When the handle is shorter, the overall weight of the axe is reduced, making it easier to carry and maneuver.
 This can be particularly advantageous for those who need to use the broad axe in various work environments or for extended periods of time.

-See also How much is the axe troll
+See also How to beat golden axe

 The shorter handle also allows for better control and precision when using the axe.
 With a shorter handle, the user can have a more direct and close contact with the wood, leading to more accurate and efficient cuts.
 This can be especially useful when working on smaller or more delicate projects that require a lighter touch.